Beneficiary Onboarding Module

 Step 3: Configure the Module

 Finally, you must define the global configuration object window.eWalletConfig in a <script> tag placed before the bundle script.
-The minimal configuration requires an auth token, merchant ID, and a username, as detailed in the snippet below:
+The minimal configuration requires an auth token, merchant ID, and a username.

-When combined, a minimal HTML page will look like the sample code below:
+When combined, a minimal HTML page will look like this:

 <!DOCTYPE html>